 “Tell us about the time you shaped the strategic environment, Pop-Pop!”

-Only this time there is no fake phone call to take.
+Only this time there is no pretend phone.
 That technology ceased to exist long ago.
-This time there is no pretend bathroom break.
+This time there is no bathroom escape.
 Your bowels have been operating autonomously for years.

-Perhaps your time in the ranks of Space Force left you feeling confused about the strategic environment shaping stains on your hands.
-Perhaps stifling memories of environmental shaping has left you prone to flying off the handle with those closest to you.
+Perhaps your time in Space Force left you bewildered about the strategic environment shaping stains on your hands.
+Perhaps stifling memories of environmental shaping has made you prone to flying off the handle with those nearest.
 Perhaps you believe you’re protecting those around you by suppressing those thoughts.

 Speaking about this process, the great “Lord of the Rings” novelist J.R.R.
 Tolkien once remarked, “How do you go on, when in your heart you begin to understand there is no going back?
 There are some things that time cannot mend.
 Some strategic environment shaping that goes too deep.”

-That’s why we’ve established a Shaping the Strategic Environment hotline, so you can learn from other Space Force professionals who have shaped more strategic environments than they know what to do with.
+That’s why we’ve established a Shaping the Strategic Environment hotline, a platform where you can learn from other Space Force professionals who have shaped more strategic environments than they know what to do with.

 Our talented professionals are there 24 hours a day, seven days a week to provide you with the skills necessary to prepare for strategic environment conversations.
 Lessons include: